If I Was Your Girlfriend: Charts

+Weekly charts

 "Shockadelica"

 The B-side to the track was another "Camille" track, "Shockadelica".
 The track was actually written in response to an album of the same name by former Time member, Jesse Johnson.
 Prince heard Johnson's album before its release, and commented that a great album should have a great title track.
 Johnson disagreed, so Prince recorded the track and had it played on a Minneapolis radio station before the release of Johnson's album.
 The public perception would be that Johnson was copying Prince's idea, and this caused tension between Johnson and Prince.

-When the "Camille" project was scrapped in favor of Crystal Ball, "Shockadelica" again made the cut, but was deleted from the track list when the set was trimmed to Sign "☮" the Times.
+When the "Camille" project was scrapped in favor of Crystal Ball, "Shockadelica" again made the cut, but was deleted from the track list when the set was trimmed to Sign o' the Times.
 The track was released as a B-side, and later on The Hits/The B-Sides.